hitchtest/hitchserve/README.rst

 * Start a group of services in parallel by using a simple, declarative API.
 * Aggregates logs from all the services it runs and prints them together, labeled.
-* Provides API to print logs, tail logs, tail logs and 'listen' for specific lines.
+* Provides API to print logs, tail logs as well as to tail service logs and 'listen' for specific lines.
 * Provides an API to auto-convert JSON log lines into JSON and to tail and listen for specific properties.
-* Shuts down all services cleanly.
-Asks politely first with a configurable signal (default: SIGTERM).
+* Asks politely first with a configurable signal (default: SIGTERM) to shut down services.
-* If the shutdown timeout is exceeded, sends SIGKILL to a misbehaving process and all of its children and grandchildren.
+* If the shutdown timeout is exceeded, sends SIGKILL to any misbehaving processes and all of their children and grandchildren.
 * Runs services with libfaketime and provides an API to change the time sent to their APIs.
 * Provides an API call to listen for and connect to any process's IPython kernel.